-The central element of a circle garden can be a number of different things, depending on the size of the garden and your goals.
+The central focal point of a circle garden can include a number of different things, depending on the size of the garden and your goals.
 Here are some ideas:

 - A bench or bistro table could make an inviting place to sit, surrounded by gardens.

-- A teepee or obelisk would make a beautiful statement on its own or it could be used to grow vining vegetables or flowers (I love Thunbergia).
+- A teepee or obelisk would make a beautiful statement on its own or it could be used to grow vining vegetables or flowers (I love black-eyed Susan vine – Thunbergia).

 - An herb garden or herb spiral

-- A wildlife-themed center could include a bird house or bird bath with flowers underneath that attract beneficial insects.
+- A wildlife-themed center could include a bird house or bird bath.
+(Here’s more about inviting birds to your food garden.)
+Flowers underneath can attract beneficial insects.
 Some of my favorites are calendula, comfrey, oregano, sweet alyssum, and yarrow.

-- Omit the central element in a small circle garden to make room for accessing the gardens more easily.
+- Omit the central focal point in a small circle garden to make room for accessing the gardens more easily.